Bedrock-OSS/bedrock-wiki/docs/world-generation/jigsaw-structures.md

 ### Structures

-The `structures` parameter of structure sets is an array with the identifiers of structures (from the `worldgen/structures` folder) and weight for how often they should be picked.
-The example has the two structures with a equal chance of being picked when the structure set marks a spot for a structure.
-If the structure selected to generate rolls a `minecraft:empty_pool_element` for it's starting pool the structure will fail to generate and the structure set will reroll until a structure is generated.
+The `structures` parameter of structure sets is an array with the identifiers of structures (from the `BP/worldgen/structures` folder) and weight for how often they should be picked.
+In this example, the two structures have an equal chance of being picked when the structure set marks a spot for a structure.
+If the structure selected to generate rolls a `minecraft:empty_pool_element` for its starting pool, the structure will fail to generate and the structure set will reroll until a structure is generated.

 <CodeHeader>minecraft:structure_set</CodeHeader>